 I’m not an alarmist.
 I like safe, simple rules and guidelines that stay consistent over time.
 I don’t think Pinterest is any different.
 Over time, Pinterest marketing has evolved (hey, hashtags) but the foundation of keywords and vertical images has not.
 Human interaction with Pinterest has changed.
 In this post, I’ll be sharing the main principles to a solid Pinterest marketing strategy.

 Pinterest has updated their best practices too.
 You can read the full post here.
-I’m going to highlight the changes, but also the key strategies forto having a solid Pinterest marketing strategy.
+I’m going to highlight the changes, but also the key strategies for having a solid Pinterest marketing strategy.
 You can listen in to my most recent podcast Pinterest trends for 2021:

 Pin regularly and consistently